Did you know?

 Recommended maximum caseload:

 The New Zealand College of Midwives recommends a safe maximum of 50 women per year for an independent/caseload midwife to care for.
-This is a recommended upper limit not a mandatory upper limit.
+This is a recommended upper limit, not a mandatory upper limit and midwives may choose to ignore it.

 No obstetric flying squad: